LAITHABBADI/aajordan/README.md

 Contributions are welcome!
 Feel free to:

 Report bugs or issues
-Suggest new features for NA websites
+Suggest new features for AA websites
 Submit pull requests with improvements
 Share how you've adapted this template
 Help translate content to other languages